Doctor's Letter For Travelling With Medication

 Letter delivered same day

-Your signed medication travel letter arrives in your inbox same day (submit before 9pm) or by 9am next morning.
+Most letters are approved same day or by 9AM the next morning.
 Print a copy to carry in your hand luggage alongside original medication packaging.

 Travelling with Medication FAQs

-Generally no, for standard OTC products within the UK.
-However, some UK OTC medications — including codeine-containing products and strong antihistamines — are controlled or restricted in other countries.
-If travelling with any medication containing codeine or tramadol, check destination country rules and consider carrying a letter regardless of whether it was purchased OTC.
+No, not for standard OTC products used within the UK.
+However, some UK OTC medications, including codeine-containing products and strong antihistamines, are controlled or restricted in other countries.
+If travelling with any medication containing codeine or tramadol, check destination country rules and consider carrying a letter regardless of whether it was purchased over the counter.

 Yes.
-A single letter can list all medications you are travelling with.
-There is no need to obtain separate letters per medication — the doctor produces a comprehensive medication travel letter covering your full medication list in one document.
+A single letter can list every medication you are travelling with.
+There is no need to obtain separate letters per medication.
+The doctor produces one comprehensive medication travel letter covering your full medication list, including any devices or sharps.

-A letter significantly reduces the risk of difficulties and provides evidence your supply is legitimate.
-However, it does not override the laws of countries where the substance is banned.
-Customs decisions rest with the destination country’s border authorities.
-Always check embassy requirements for your specific destination before travel — especially for opioids, benzodiazepines, and medical cannabis.
+No, a letter cannot guarantee this.
+It significantly reduces the risk of difficulties and provides evidence your supply is legitimate, but it does not override the laws of countries where the substance is banned.
+Customs decisions rest with the destination country's border authorities.
+Always check embassy requirements for your specific destination before travel, especially for opioids, benzodiazepines, and medical cannabis.

 Yes.
 If you carry syringes, needles, insulin pumps, auto-injectors, or other medical devices, these can be included in the letter.
 Airport security requires a doctor's letter confirming medical need for sharps carried in hand luggage.